Microbiology at UNE Online: BIOL 1020

 I have one or two students each month email me with this question.
 I refer them to the website where they can read more information about the course, including a list of topics covered in the lectures and labs and a link to request the syllabus.
 And, of course, I’m always happy to speak directly with program directors and deans – and I have, in the past.

-Thank you to Dr. Frisardi for taking the time to answer these questions about UNE Online’s post-baccalaureate microbiology course.
+Thank you to Dr. Frisardi for taking the time to answer these questions about UNE’s online microbiology course.

-If you are interested in the Science Prerequisites for the Health Professions post-baccalaureate class offerings or if you would like more information, please don’t hesitate to reach out to an enrollment counselor via email at firstname.lastname@example.org or by phone by calling (855) 325-0894 if you were to have any questions.
+If you are interested in the online Science Prerequisites for the Health Professions course offerings or if you would like more information, please don’t hesitate to reach out to an enrollment counselor via email at firstname.lastname@example.org or by phone by calling (855) 325-0894 if you were to have any questions.

 Ready to start right now?
 Click here to register for a science prerequisite class today!Tags: Microbiology | Post Bacc | Post Baccalaureate | Science Prerequisites for Health Professions | SPHP